alkhalifas/algorithms-data-structures-and-computer-systems/Assignment10_FasterSorting/part1/exercises.md

 4. How much time in Big-O does it take to merge all of the subarrays together?
 Explain or draw why?

 *Ultimately the Big-O for merging all the arrays together will be O(n), and this is because of the number of elements included in the array.
-As the array is split into multiple subarrays,*
+As the array is split into multiple subarrays.
+This is because merging is dependent on the number of elements, n, as seen in the diagram below:*

 <img src="./media/Capture.JPG"/>